bridgetownrb/bridgetown/bridgetown-website/src/_docs/first-steps-for-newbies.md

 end
 ```

-Then, create a `_docs` folder under the `src` folder, and add your files in it.
-You can use an existing layout, or create a custom layout in the `layouts` folder.
+Then, create a `_docs` folder under the `src` folder, and add your documentation files in it.
+You can use an existing layout, or create a [custom layout](https://www.bridgetownrb.com/docs/layouts) in the `layouts` folder.

 Add a `docs.md` file under the `src` folder to create a collection page similar to the `posts.md` page.
+You can create a list of docs, filtered by metadata, by accessing `collections.docs.each do |doc|`, just like for the posts above.

 Edit the `components/shared/navbar.erb` file to add your new collection to the navigation bar (you can follow the format used for pages and posts).